aleshaleksey/fansys23/11-weapons-armour.md

  **Short spear**: This is any spear shorter than 6ft.
 It can be thrown up to 60ft in 20ft increments.
 It does NOT have the unwieldy property.

  **Spear**: This refers to spears between 6-10ft.
-It can be thrown up to to 60ft in 20ft increments.
+It can be thrown up to 60ft in 20ft increments.

  **Long spears**: This refers to obscenely long spears.
 Pikes are included in this category.
 Long spears cannot be used against targets within 5ft of the wielder.